omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/morevp-technical-overview.md

 The MoreVP exit protocol allows the owners of both inputs and outputs to transactions to attempt an exit.

-OmiseGO intends to design a mechanism that allows withdrawal of inputs and outputs under the following conditions:
+OMG Network intends to design a mechanism that allows withdrawal of inputs and outputs under the following conditions:

 **The owner of an input `in` to a transaction `tx` must prove that:**